kebdane/cse15l-lab-reports/Lab1.md

 [user@sahara ~/lecture1]$
 ```
 - The working directory when the command was run was the lecture1 directory.
 - running the command `ls` with a path to a directory also listed the files and folders within the said directory.
-Agian, ls is command meant to show the names of files and folders within the running directory and so this the command `ls` messages printed a list of files and folders within the messages directory.
+Again, ls is command meant to show the names of files and folders within the running directory and so this the command `ls` messages printed a list of files and folders within the messages directory.
 - the output was not an error as it produced its expected output of the list of the names of files and folders.

 ___